EnterpriseDB/repmgr/README.md

 > This will however mean that monitoring history will not be available on
 > another node following a failover, and the view `replication_status`
 > will not work on standbys.

+### `repmgrd` log rotation

+To ensure the current `repmgrd` logfile does not grow indefinitely, configure your system's `logrotate` to do this.
+Sample configuration to rotate logfiles weekly with retention for up to 52 weeks and rotation forced if a file grows beyond 100Mb:

+    /var/log/postgresql/repmgr-9.5.log {
+        missingok
+        compress
+        rotate 52
+        maxsize 100M
+        weekly
+        create 0600 postgres postgres
+    }

 Reference